Smoothed Separable Nonnegative Matrix Factorization: Introduction

 Given an HSI, blind HU thus aims to recover the set of materials present in the image, called endmembers, along with the abundances of each endmember in each pixel.
 The standard model used to solve blind HU is the linear mixing model.
 It assumes that the spectral signature of each pixel is a linear combination of the spectral signatures of the endmembers, where the weights of the linear combination are the abundances of the endmembers in the pixel.
 Typically, we represent a hyperspectal image as a matrix $X$, where the $j$th column, $X(:,j)$, corresponds to the spectral signature of the $j$th pixel in the scene.
 If the spectral signatures of the endmembers are also collected as the columns of a matrix $W$, then according to the linear mixing model, the $j$th pixel can be written as $X(:,j) \approx \sum_{k=1}^r W(:,k) H(k,j) + N(:,j)$, where $H(k,j)$ is the abundance of the $k$th endmember in the $j$th pixel, and $N(:,j)$ represents the noise and model misfit.
 This is exactly the setup of Problem~\ref{prob:main}.

-An important class of algorithms to solve blind HU are \emph{pure-pixel search} algorithms.
+\paragraph*{Pure-pixel assumption} An important class of algorithms to solve blind HU are \emph{pure-pixel search} algorithms.
 They rely on the assumption that for each endmember, there is at least one pixel in which this endmember appears almost alone, that is, purely, so that the endmember signature is close to the one of the corresponding pure pixel.
+Two of the most effective and widely used pure-pixel search algorithms are vertex component analysis (VCA)~\citep{nascimento2005vertex} and the successive projection algorithm (SPA)~\citep{Araujo01} which will be described in Section~\ref{sec:ssmf}.

-In the NMF literature, the pure-pixel assumption is referred to as separability, and the corresponding algorithms are referred to as separable NMF algorithms, or near-separable NMF algorithms.
-The pure-pixel assumption is reasonable for most high-resolution HSIs.
-Moreover, even when it is violated, pure-pixel search algorithms can still be used to find a decent initialization to more sophisticated algorithms which do not rely on it.
+\paragraph*{Terminology} In the NMF literature, the pure-pixel assumption is referred to as separability, and the corresponding algorithms are referred to as separable NMF algorithms, or near-separable NMF algorithms.
+Geometrically, the pure-pixel assumption requires that there is a data point (that is, a column of $X$), close to each vertex (that is, to each column of $W$).
+We will refer to such a data point as pure when the corresponding column of $H$ is a unitary vector (that is, a column of the identity matrix).

-\paragraph{Applications in data analysis and machine learning} In~\cite{bhattacharyya2020finding, bakshilearning}, the authors describe in details various applications of solving Problem~\ref{prob:main}; in particular topic modeling via latent Dirichlet allocation, adversarial clustering, and community detection via the mixed membership stochastic block model.
-Moreover, Problem~\ref{prob:main} generalizes NMF and as such could be useful for all applications of NMF, such as feature extraction in sets of images, audio source separation, or chemometrics.

-\paragraph{Contribution and outline}
+\paragraph*{Contribution and outline}

-As far as we know, none of the existing pure-pixel search algorithms for blind HU leverage the fact that, when the pure-pixel assumption holds, then there are typically more than one pixel close to each endmember.
-In this paper, we leverage this fact, and propose smoothed versions of VCA and SPA, namely SVCA and SSPA.
-SVCA is an adaption of the recent algorithm, ALLS, proposed by Bhattacharyya and Kannan~\cite{bhattacharyya2020finding}.
-The presence of multiple pure pixels allows SVCA to be much more tolerant to noise than VCA.
-The idea is to average several data points around an endmember to obtain a better estimate of that endmember.
-Mathematically, SVCA is equivalent to applying VCA on a smoothed data set containing $\binom{n}{p}$ data points which are the averages of every combination of $p$ data points from the original data set.
-Similarly, SSPA adapts SPA in the presence of multiple pure pixels.
+When the separability assumption holds, there are typically more than one data point close to each vertex.
+In this paper, we leverage this observation by adapting VCA and SPA, providing two new algorithms, namely smoothed VCA (SVCA) and smoothed SPA (SSPA).
+The idea is to aggregate (for instance average) several data points around a vertex to obtain a better estimate of that vertex.
+In practice, it enables our two smoothed algorithms to achieve much better separation results than their non-smoothed counterparts, and to be more tolerant to noise.

+SVCA can also be interpreted as an adaptation of the algorithm for learning a latent simplex (ALLS) proposed by~\cite{bhattacharyya2020finding}, with two major modifications {that we detail in \cref{sec:svca}}.
+This observation allows us to provide theoretical guarantees for SVCA, and hence VCA which is a special case of SVCA.
+To the best of our knowledge, this is the first time a theoretical guarantee for VCA is provided in the presence of noise.